capedwarf/capedwarf-blue/README.md

     mvn clean install

-Note: you need to manually build "AS 7.2.0.Final" with its .zip distribution.

 This will grab AS .zip distribution, overlay it with CapeDwarf extension, and run tests via managed Arquillian AS container.

+Note: you need to **first** manually build "AS 7.2.0.Final" for its .zip distribution.

+    Checkout JBossAS7' 7.2.0.Final tag and build it with "mvn clean install -DskipTests -Prelease".

 (3) Run different versions of GAE API jar against CapeDwarf